-6 Our reduced-form specification allows geographic proximity to affect macroeconomic volatility through a variety of channels.
-It can directly affect volatility by enhancing the consumption or output-smoothing opportunities available domestically.
-Alternatively, access to external financial services has been shown to affect domestic financial conditions [e.g. Rose and Spiegel (2007)].
-As such, geographic proximity may also indirectly affect macroeconomic volatility through its impact on the domestic financial sector.
+3 Our reduced-form specification allows geographic proximity to affect macroeconomic volatility through a variety of channels.
+While it can directly affect volatility by enhancing domestic consumption or output-smoothing opportunities, access to external financial services has also been shown to affect domestic financial conditions [e.g. Rose and Spiegel (2007)], which may indirectly affect macroeconomic volatility.
 Of course, it is difficult empirically to distinguish this impact from differences in domestic financial conditions that are unrelated to geography.
 We therefore condition on domestic credit conditions before searching for the additional effect of remoteness.